basecamp/handbook/how-we-work.md

 seek to be more project than functional.
 This means a single project team should be able to go from idea to deploy as independently as possible.

-Thus, the fewer other departments a team has to pass through on their road to rolling out a new feature, the better.
+Thus, the fewer departments a team has to pass through on their road to rolling out a new feature, the better.
 We should be working on opening all these natural road blocks that form by default when you have awesome, strong departments, such as SIP, mobile, Ops, QA, and so forth.